 Once you start going down the route of trying to write more cache-friendly code it is very easy to constantly try to take it one step further.
 Say that you now have your entities in your cache friendly array.
 But then you think that you want to introduce components to your entities, so you start writing a whole data-oriented Entity-Component-System (ECS).

 For a small indie game or similar, just making sure to do things in a basic, cache friendly way is more than enough.
-Just avoiding the separate heap allocations is good enough.
+Just avoiding the separate heap allocations is a good start.
 There’s no need to go all the way to an ECS system.
 Personally, I think ECS is often an over-engineered solution that makes gameplay code both harder and less fun to write.

 Try to get a feeling for when the code design decisions you make are hurting your creative flow.
 Find a good middle-ground between creativity, code tidiness and performance.
 “Good enough” is very subjective, but you must look at what your goals are and if your technical decisions are helping or hurting your trajectory towards those goals.
 If your goal is to ship a game, then make sure to keep an eye on your technical decisions, so that they don’t add too much friction to your creative programming flow.